COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Results

-Classification performance for the Coswara datset is shown in Table~\ref{table:COSWARA-results} and for the Sarcos dataset in Table~\ref{table:SARCOS-results}.
-The Coswara results are averages calculated over the outer loop test-sets during cross validation.
-The Sarcos results, are classifiers trained on the Coswara data and evaluated on the 21 patients in the Sarcos dataset.
-These tables also show the optimal values of the hyperparameters determined during cross-validation.
+Classification performance for the Coswara dataset is shown in Table~\ref{table:COSWARA-results}.
+The Coswara results are the average specificity, sensitivity, accuracy and AUC along with its standard deviation calculated over the outer loop test-sets during cross-validation.
+These tables also show the values of the hyperparameters which produce the highest AUC during cross-validation.

-Table \ref{table:COSWARA-results} shows that the Resnet50 classifier exhibits best performance, with an AUC of 0.976 when using a 117-dimensional feature vector consisting of 39 MFCCs with appended velocity and acceleration extracted from frames that are 1024 samples long and when grouping the coughs into 50 segments.
+Table \ref{table:COSWARA-results} shows that all seven classifiers can classify COVID-19 coughs and the Resnet50 classifier exhibits the best performance, with an AUC of 0.976 when using a 120-dimensional feature matrix consisting of 39 MFCCs with appended velocity and acceleration extracted from frames that are 1024 samples long and when grouping the coughs into 50 segments.
 The corresponding accuracy is 95.3\% with sensitivity 93\% and specificity 98\%.
-This exceeds the minimum requirements for a community-based triage test as determined by the WHO.
-The CNN and LSTM classifiers also exhibited good performance, with AUCs of 0.953 and 0.942 respectively, thus comfortably outperformed the MLP, which achieved an AUC of 0.897.
+The CNN and LSTM classifiers also exhibited good performance, with AUCs of 0.953 and 0.942 respectively, thus comfortably outperforming the MLP, which achieved an AUC of 0.897.
 The optimised LR and SVM classifiers showed substantially weaker performance, with AUCs of 0.736 and 0.815 respectively.

-We also see from Table~\ref{table:COSWARA-results} that using a larger number of MFCCs consistently leads to improved performance.
-Since the spectral resolution used to compute the 39-dimensional MFCCs surpasses that of the human auditory system, we conclude that the classifiers are using information not generally perceivable to the human listener in their decisions.
-We have come to similar conclusions in previous work considering the coughing sounds of tuberculosis patients~\cite{botha2018detection}.
+Table \ref{table:COSWARA-results} also shows that DNN classifiers exhibit lower standard deviation across the folds than other classifiers.
+This suggests that DNN classifiers are also prone to perform better on new datasets without further hyperparameter optimisation.

 The mean ROC curves for the optimised classifier of each architecture are shown in Figure~\ref{fig:mean-ROC-Coswara}.
-We see that LSTM, CNN and Resnet50 classifiers achieve better performance that the remaining architectures at most operating points.
-Furthermore, the figure confirms that the Resnet50 architecture also in most cases achieved better classification performance that the CNN and LSTM.
-There appears to be a small region of the curve where the CNN outperforms the Resnet50 classifier, but this will need to be verified by future further experimentation with larger dataset.
+We see that LSTM, CNN and Resnet50 classifiers achieve better performance than the remaining architectures at most operating points.
+Furthermore, the figure confirms that the Resnet50 architecture also in most cases achieved better classification performance than the CNN and LSTM.
+There appears to be a small region of the curve where the CNN outperforms the Resnet50 classifier, but this will need to be verified by future further experimentation with a larger dataset.